LirongWu/MAPE-PPI/README.md

 ### Loading the pre-trained model and Inference on SHS27k/SHS148k/STRING

-We provide a pre-trained model in `./trained_model/`  for PPI prediction on the STRING dataset.
-To use it, please running
+We provide a pre-trained model in `./trained_model/`  for PPI prediction on STRING.
+To use it, please run

 ```
 python -B train.py --dataset STRING --split_mode bfs --ckpt_path ../trained_model/vae_model.ckpt